 Natural Alternative to Muscle Relaxers: What Works and Why

-Muscle relaxers are commonly prescribed to ease muscle spasms, tension, or pain from injuries, chronic conditions, or surgeries.
-While effective in many cases, prescription muscle relaxers often come with side effects such as drowsiness, dizziness, dependency, and even withdrawal symptoms.
+Muscle relaxers are medications or substances that reduce muscle tension and spasms.
+They are commonly prescribed to ease muscle spasms, tension, or pain from injuries, chronic conditions, or surgeries.
+However, many people experience side effects such as drowsiness, dizziness, dependency, and even withdrawal symptoms, prompting a search for safer options.

 Common Side Effects of Prescription Muscle Relaxers